 Exposure (opens in new tab) blends old analog 'looks' with contemporary photo enhancement tools.
 It has a large catalog of antique and modern film effects that simulate fading, cross processing, grain, light leaks, vignetting, borders, and a whole range of traditional films and processing techniques.

 These are all built using tools that can also be used for regular image enhancements, including curves, color adjustments, and more.
 But while it offers adjustment layers for ’stacking’ and blending corrections, you can’t combine images.

 What you do get, though, is a fast and effective folder-browsing system for organizing your photos with all the power of filtering and keyword searches without the fuss of importing them into a catalog.
 Not to mention, Exposure has a pleasing interface, is not subscription-based, and comes with a whopping 30-day free trial (no credit card info needed).

 ON1 Photo RAW (opens in new tab) started out as ON1 Perfect Suite and has quickly evolved into a more modern, integrated program rather than a collection of plug-ins.

 It can still work as a plug-in for Lightroom and Photoshop, where you can browse the huge library of preset effects and manual adjustment filters to create ‘looks’ that the host programs can’t, but ON1 Photo RAW also works as a standalone program, complete with its own image browsing/cataloging tools.

-In fact, this could be the only photo editing tool you’ll ever need – though the interface text is quite small and the raw conversions don’t match the quality you get from Capture One and DxO PhotoLab.
+In fact, this could be the only photo editing tool you will ever need – though the interface text is quite small and the raw conversions do not match the quality you get from Capture One and DxO PhotoLab.